ryanssareen/ryanssareen.github.io/aboutme.md

 Hi,My name is Ryan Singh Sareen.
 I am 9 years old and extremely bright.
-I will experement with CHAT GPT and tell you more about me.
+I will experiment with CHAT GPT and tell you more about me.